 There seems to be a direct correlation between liquor laws and drunk driving accidents in Lubbock.
 Statewide, Texas is seeing an increase in alcohol-related traffic collisions.
 However, since becoming a wet city, Lubbock has experienced a steady decline in fatal impaired driving crashes.

 While fewer deaths on the road is a welcomed change, Lubbock drunk driving accidents are still prevalent.
-Liggett Law Group has years of experience helping people recover the compensation they deserve after all types of car accidents.
+The car accident lawyers at Liggett Law Group has years of experience helping people recover the compensation they deserve after all types of car accidents.
 Schedule a free and confidential consultation with our Lubbock drunk driving accident lawyer today.